- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

 During the outpatient procedure, the cervix is dilated to allow the hysteroscope – which is similar to but smaller than the laparoscope – to be inserted into the uterus.
 Dilation is not required for the office-based procedure.
 Gas or fluid is injected through the scope, enlarging the cavity and washing away blood and other debris from the uterine wall.
 This allows your physician to get a clear picture of any structural defects, scar tissue, fibroids or polyps.
 The procedure usually lasts for an hour to 90 minutes, but the length of time varies.
 In some cases, after diagnosing a blockage or other problems, the diagnostic procedure becomes an operative hysteroscope as your physician removes them.

-As your physician reviews the findings of your personal history, the basic screening tests and other diagnostic procedures, he or she may order additional testing to assist in your diagnosis.
+As your physician reviews the findings of your personal history, the basic screening tests and other diagnostic procedures, she may order additional testing to assist in your diagnosis.
 These may include:

 Genetic screening and chromosomal analysis to identify hereditary diseases.
 Some genetic testing is done through analysis of blood samples.
-Genetic defects also can be identified through examination of embryos as part of an IVF cycle, a procedure called preimplantation genetic diagnosis (PGD).
+Genetic defects can also be identified through examination of embryos as part of an IVF cycle, a procedure called preimplantation genetic testing (PGT).

 Mammogram to rule out breast cancer in women over age 35 or with a family history of the disease.
 You will be referred to a radiologist for this procedure.